 Asbestos in Talc: What You Need to Know

-Levy Konigsberg, which has fought for consumer rights for over 30 years, has investigated the sources of household contaminations, and has battled with the cosmetic industry, leading to thousands of pages of information chronicling the historic problem of asbestos contamination in talc.
+Since 1985, Levy Konigsberg has been fighting for the rights of consumers throughout the United States.
+Our firm has investigated the sources of household contaminations and has battled with the cosmetic industry, leading to thousands of pages of information chronicling the historic problem of asbestos contamination in talc.

-As a result, for nearly a decade, Levy Konigsberg has led the nation in revealing the truth behind asbestos contamination in cosmetic talc.
-With multiple multi-million-dollar verdicts and settlements from cosmetic talc defendants, Levy Konigsberg continues to uncover crucial information used to aid unknowing consumers who now suffer from mesothelioma.
+As a result, for over a decade, we have led the nation in revealing the truth behind asbestos contamination in cosmetic talc.
+With numerous multimillion-dollar verdicts and settlements from cosmetic talc defendants, our talc lawsuit attorneys continue to uncover crucial information used to aid unknowing consumers who now suffer from mesothelioma and related conditions.

 By 1972, the FDA’s testing revealed 59 popular cosmetic talc products with likely asbestos contamination, including brands/manufacturers such as:

 - Desert Flower